 I was very inspired by See Kate Sew’s blog In on her sewing room – how neat it is!
-So I thought I’d do a blog on mine.
+So I thought I’d do a post on mine.
 Of course, hers is a professional sewing room, and she is lucky to be able to have a dedicated room.

 My sewing room doesn’t look much like a sewing room really.
 That’s because it is also:

 .......
 A guest bedroom (with en suite bathroom)

 .......
 A TV and entertainment room

 .......
 My craft corner

 ....... a playroom for grandchildren – or at least, storage for their toys

 ....... our Gym and Pilates room (and occasional dance studio)

 .......
 An overflow for things that my daughter can’t squeeze into her flat

 And the en suite bathroom is also the laundry room, so this room also functions as a drying and airing room.